paulscherrerinstitute/mrfioc2_regDev/README.md

 The driver builds as a single library, which can be loaded using `require` to your IOC.
 Installation process also copies all the necessary support files (eg. templates) to the appropriate module folder.
 For more options inspect driver.makefile and require documentation available at the PSI wiki.

+## Development workflow

+We follow the workflow as described in [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows#gitflow-workflow).
+In a nutshell this means:
+* The `master` branch stores the official release history.
+* The `develop` branch serves as an integration branch for new features.
+* New features are implemented in a feature branch which should branch off the `develop` branch.
+The contributing developers should push their local feature branch to the server and issue a merge request.
+* New releases are prepared in a dedicated `release-*` branch.

 # Authors

+- Roger Biffiger (roger.biffiger@psi.ch)
 - Tom Slejko (tom.slejko@cosylab.com)
 - Babak Kalantari (babak.kalantari@psi.ch)
+- Helge Brands (helge.brands@psi.ch)
 - Saso Skube (saso.skube@cosylab.com)

+Please send an e-mail to roger.biffiger@psi.ch if anyone is missing!